• Latest

 Try not to get intimidated.

-It is terrifying to have your privacy intruded, especially if it’s by a peer you have to see every day.
-It is a breach of trust in the personal sense and criminal action in the legal sense.
+It is terrifying to have your privacy intruded upon, especially if it’s by a peer you have to see every day.
+It is a breach of trust in the personal sense and a criminal action in the legal sense.
 You should not take it lightly, even if it is an isolated incident and doesn’t happen again.
 It is a serious crime that may land your abuser in jail for a long time.

 While navigating all the emotions related to the assault, it is natural for the victim to be afraid.
 Consider reaching out to friends and family for support while you go through stressful times.
 Just because the incident has happened to you does not mean you will have to suffer alone in silence.

-Inform the company’s HR
+Inform the company’s HR.

 It is legally required for every office to have a strict procedure for reporting workplace harassment mandatorily.
 Therefore, it is understandable for the victim to have second thoughts about making an official report against the abuser.
 There are several reasons for it.

 Firstly, it is saddening that we live in a world where not everyone might believe the victim’s story.
 Secondly, the victim might be uncomfortable sharing an incident that reveals so much personal information.
-Thirdly, the survivor might feel that no action will be taken against the assault even if a complaint is lodged.
+Thirdly, the survivor might feel that no action will be taken against the assault, even if a complaint is lodged.

-Reach out to trusted colleagues
+Reach out to trusted colleagues.

 If you have any friends at the office, let them know that an incident of molestation or assault has occurred.
 They might help you fight against the abuser by handling the legal and official process of complaining.
 In addition, if they have faced a similar situation and are willing to talk about it, you will also get another witness to corroborate your account.
 The more there are witnesses and testimonies, the easier it will be to convict the offender.